deepjavalibrary/djl/docs/development/how_to_use_dataset.md

 The Dataset in DJL represents both the raw data and loading process.
 RandomAccessDataset implements the Dataset interface and provides comprehensive data loading functionality.
-RandomAccessDataset is also a basic dataset that supports random access of data using indices.
+RandomAccessDataset is also a basic dataset that supports random or sequential access of data using indices.
 You can easily customize your own dataset by extending RandomAccessDataset.

 We provide several well-known datasets that you can use in our [Basic Datasets module](https://javadoc.io/doc/ai.djl/basicdataset/latest/index.html).

 We also provide several built-in datasets that you can easily wrap around existing NDArrays and images.

-- ArrayDataset - a dataset that wraps your existing NDArray as inputs and labels.
+- ArrayDataset - a dataset that wraps your existing NDArrays as inputs and labels.
 - ImageFolder - a dataset that wraps your images under folders for image classification.

 If none of the provided datasets meet your requirements, you can also easily customize you own dataset by extending